OpenINF/docker-fisher/doc/development.md

 Before cloning this repository, please ensure appropriate safety precautions are taken.
 This means being sure to use an air-tight and ephemeral development environment to essentially create a disposable sandbox.
-This may be accomplished using virtualization software such as [Oracle VM VirtualBox][] for local development or perhaps consider using cloud-based virtualization offerings.<br /><br />
+This may be accomplished using virtualization software.
+There are several excellent and free virtualization products (called hypervisors or virtual machine managers).
+One such as product is [Oracle VM VirtualBox][], which can be used for local development or perhaps consider using cloud-based virtualization offerings.<br /><br />

 <details open><summary>
 [EXCERPT]：<em><a title="Oracle® VM VirtualBox® User Manual" <a